oliverschmidt/a2pico/demo/README.md

 13. Connect the terminal emulator again (or assert DTR again) and the eight chars are sent to it.

+14. Press `ESC` on the terminal.
+An interrupt handler on the Apple II inverts the character in the lower right corner of the screen.

-14. Hit Ctrl-Reset.
-The string ` RES ` is displayed on the terminal.
+15. Press `Ctrl-Reset` on the Apple II.
+The string `RES` is displayed on the terminal.

 ## Theory of operation